← All posts

 Schema.org markup declares these facts explicitly: this is an attorney, they practice in these jurisdictions, they handle these areas of law, they have this many reviews at this rating, they can be contacted at this address and phone number.
 A profile with structured data is speaking a language that machines understand natively.
 A profile without it is asking machines to infer facts from prose, which is less reliable and less likely to produce citations.

-Most attorneys don't think about schema markup because it's invisible to human visitors.
-It's not invisible to the systems that increasingly determine which attorneys get recommended.
-The profiles that perform well in both traditional and AI search are the ones that are built for both audiences — human-readable content on the surface, machine-readable data underneath.
+Most attorneys do not think about schema markup because it is invisible to human visitors.
+Search and AI systems still see it.
+Profiles that perform well in both traditional and AI search are built for both audiences: human-readable content on the surface, machine-readable data underneath.

 The Compound Effect